ablaom/MLJTuning.jl/README.md

   strategy that **do not refer to specific models or specific model hyperparameters**.
-So, for example, a default resolution to be used in a grid search is a hyperparameter of `Grid`, but the resolution to be applied to a *specific* model hyperparameter (such as the maximum depth of a decision tree) is **not**.
+So, for example, a default resolution to be used in a grid search is a hyperparameter of `Grid`, but the resolution to be applied to a *specific* hyperparameter (such as the maximum depth of a decision tree) is **not**.
 This latter parameter would be part of the user-specified range object.

 - A *range* is any object whose specification completes the specification of the tuning task, after the prototype, tuning